 Sign up below and we will contact you for next steps.
 If you have questions or you’d like to be more involved, email Coco Moseley cmoseley@henrysheldonmuseum.org

 All ages and skill level welcome.
-Beginner’s workshops will be scheduled in 2026.
+Learn to Knit and Beginner workshops will be scheduled in 2026.

 Generously funded by a Vermont Community Foundation Arts & Social Cohesion Grant.